zammad/zammad-admin-documentation/channels-email.rst

 .. image:: images/channels/Zammad_Helpdesk_-_channel-Email-KeepMessages.jpg

-..
-Note:: As soon as the email account is integrated and emails are imported, any notifications set via the trigger will be sent.
-It is therefore essential to check in advance that triggers with automatically generated messages are deactivated.
+.. warning:: Be sure to **disable all auto-reply triggers** whenever adding a new email account.
+Zammad will begin importing emails shortly after the account has been added, and incoming messages will cause any active triggers to fire.

 Further mail specific settings
 ------------------------------